Skip to content

 Cryptographic Security

-OpenVM targets 100 bits of security and relies upon a FRI-based backend for STARK proofs and a halo2-based backend for EVM proofs.
+OpenVM targets 100 bits of provable security and relies upon a FRI-based backend for STARK proofs and a halo2-based backend for EVM proofs.

 Cryptographic Assumptions

-The STARKs for OpenVM use FRI over the BabyBear field as implemented in Plonky3 with logUp for lookup arguments.
+The STARKs for OpenVM use FRI over the BabyBear field as implemented in Plonky3 with LogUp for lookup arguments.
 We use the following assumptions in our soundness analysis:

 The EVM proofs for OpenVM use halo2 with a KZG backend as originally designed by ZCash and forked by PSE and Axiom.
 It relies on a one-time universal trusted setup, for which we use the Perpetual Powers of Tau setup run by the Ethereum Foundation, specifically this challenge.
 To learn more about this trusted setup, see the Details on Universal Trusted Setup section.